-The EBRD provides financing to almost 200 local banks and microfinance lenders across the region, so that they can offer more loans and new financial products for small businesses in their own markets.
-Our credit lines might allow banks to start reaching small enterprises for the first time or to target women entrepreneurs, local businesses adopting energy-efficient practices, or innovation driven companies.
+The EBRD provides financing to more than 200 local banks and microfinance lenders across the region, so that they can offer more loans and new financial products for small businesses in their own markets.
+Our credit lines might allow banks to promote inclusive growth by reaching small enterprises for the first time or to target women entrepreneurs, local businesses adopting energy-efficient practices, or innovation driven companies.

 In the long term, we want financial institutions to continue offering these products independently.
 Therefore we not only provide them with credit for on-lending to SMEs, but we also offer technical assistance and expertise to help them better serve their SME clients in a sustainable way.

 More than €1 billion is provided to micro, small and medium-sized businesses this way each year – crucial ‘behind-the-scenes’ work that provides a model for durable change.

 Finance and advice for women in business

 In 2014, an ambitious plan to support women entrepreneurs came to life.
 Combining €382 million in dedicated finance with advisory services for over 25,000 women-led SMEs, the Women in Business programmes offer a comprehensive package of support that promotes women’s entrepreneurship and economic growth.

 Credit lines provided to local financial institutions are supplemented by technical assistance for partner banks, helping them make the adjustments necessary to better serve the women’s banking market.
 On the advisory side, consultancy projects for women-led firms are combined with networking opportunities, training in key skills and mentoring from entrepreneurs around the world.

 Co-financing with financial institutions